log-linear/Uplift-College-Bot-Forecasts/README.md

 The code for the forecasting process used is documented within the included __forecasts.ipynb__ file.

+A deidentified version of the dashboard can be found [here](https://public.tableau.com/profile/victor.faner8540\#!/vizhome/CollegeBotdeidentified/Explorer).

 # Notes
 - Forecasts were generated using a Random Forests model
 - Target: Final application status - accepted vs. rejected